Member and Fund Spotlight

 Tell us about people or experiences that have influenced your commitment to community.

-Not sure who or what.
+I don’t have a specific who or what.
 I have been so blessed by what SWLA has done for me.
 It is for me a debt I owe: Pay it forward.
 Lots of caring people setting a good example for me to follow, and my own concern for those who have not been so lucky.

 You are a huge supporter of McNeese and the Banners program.
 What motivates you to support them in creative ways?